Nik998Old/Boxing-machine/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with executing the script?
+Check out our [documentation] or [contact support] and we’ll help you sort it out.